-Provides that in general any director, or the entire board of directors, may be Deletes this provision since it is similar to subsection 14A:6-6(1) of the New removed from office at any time, with or without cause, by the affirmative vote of the holders of a majority of the votes cast by the shareholders entitled rights as those contained in the current certificate of incorporation even if to vote for the election of directors.
+(Former Article VIII) Provides that in general any director, or the entire board of directors, may be removed Deletes this provision since it is similar to subsection 14A:6-6(1) of the New Jersey from office at any time, with or without cause, by the affirmative vote of the holders of Business Corporation Act.
+Shareholders therefore will have similar rights as those a majority of the votes cast by the shareholders entitled to vote for the election of directors.